The best holiday homes and cottages to rent in the Peak District

 The Stocking Mill, Ashford-in-the-Water

 A converted 19th century mill, this Grade II-listed cottage sleeps four and is filled with original features such as a (fully-functional) fireplace, low ceilings and a recess in the living room where workers once collected their wages.
-But interiors are fresh and fun, with a framed print of Pete McKee’s The Snog on the wall, colourful ceramics by the Yorkshire Tile Company, smart hardware by local craftspeople at the Coppermill Workshop and mill memorabilia, such as antique spools harking back to the building’s history.
+But interiors are fresh and fun, with a framed print of Pete McKee’s The Snog on the wall, colourful ceramics by the Yorkshire Tile Company, smart hardware by local craftspeople from the Coppermill Workshop and mill memorabilia, such as antique spools harking back to the building’s history.

 On arrival, you’ll find postcards from Tweed Hands Co and goodies from Chatsworth Farm Shop (plus extra treats like Lindt bunnies on your pillow at Easter) as well as plenty of information on Ashford-in-the-Water and its surrounding area.
-You’re perfectly positioned for supper at the Bulls Head, Monsal bike trail and a visit to Chatsworth House.
+You’re perfectly positioned for supper at the Bulls Head, rides on the Monsal bike trail and a visit to Chatsworth House.

-From £400 for a two-night minimum stay
+From £400 for a two-night minimum stay.

 Rocking Stone Cottage, Bakewell